shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-side-targeting.md

 ---
-title : Microsoft Monetize - Buy-Side Targeting description : This page lists the types of user and inventory targeting you can apply on your line items or campaigns. ms.date: 10/28/2023
+title : Microsoft Monetize - Targeting (Buy-Side) description : This page lists the types of user and inventory targeting you can apply on your line items or campaigns. ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Buy-Side targeting
+# Microsoft Monetize - Targeting (Buy-Side)

 This page lists the types of user and inventory targeting you can apply on your line items or campaigns.
 If a particular kind of targeting is